The elbow joint is surprisingly resilient to both wear and tear and injuries – but when elbow problems occur, they can be very disabling.

 Simon Moyes and the Capital Orthopaedics team treat elbow conditions including Tennis Elbow, Golfer’s Elbow, loose bodies and elbow instability.
 Our arthroscopic surgeons, physiotherapists, radiologists and nurses provide expert diagnosis and treatment options that are based around minimal intervention and quick recovery times.

 Your elbow is a hinge joint that connects your forearm bones (radius and ulna) to your humerus (upper arm bone).
 Like all joints, it is stabilised and mobilised by a system of tough fibrous ligaments and stretchy tendons.
 Other soft tissues and layers of cartilage provide cushioning and enable smooth movement.
 Nerves pass around the elbow, and are particularly exposed on the point of your elbow (your ‘funny bone’).

 Many common elbow conditions are caused by wear and tear, but can also be caused by traumatic injuries such as a fall, high impact or wrenching movement.

 This is chronic inflammation of the tendons on the outside of the elbow caused by overuse, typically in racquet sports.
-Patient will experience localised pain and weakness as well as difficulty holding or gripping objects.
+You are likely to feel pain and weakness, as well as difficulty holding or gripping objects.

-Treatment: Most patients can be treated non-operatively with physiotherapy, forearm supports and, in some cases, injections.
-These can either be steroid injections or injections of platelets taken from their own blood.
-Shock wave therapy is also used and can speed up the recovery process.
+Treatment: Most patients can be treated with physiotherapy, forearm supports and injections to reduce inflammation and promote healing.
+Shock wave therapy is also used to speed up the recovery process.
 Only very rarely is surgery required.